lightly-ai/lightly/.github/templates/PULL_REQUEST_TEMPLATE/PR_template_checklist.md

 ## Tests
 - [ ] My change is covered by existing tests.
 - [ ] My change needs new tests.
-- [ ] I have added/adapted tests accordingly.
+- [ ] I have added/adapted the tests accordingly.
 - [ ] I have manually tested the change. if_yes_describe_how

 ## Documentation